purefield/format/README.md

 ```

 ### Execute Commands (`_:` or `cmd`)
 The `cmd` function runs shell commands with error handling and formatted output.
+The output is exported into $OUTPUT.

 #### Syntax:
 ```bash